jeaye/blog.jeaye.com/_drafts/2017-01-01-real-artists-ship.md

 ### The philosophy
 Like so many other aspects in this world, software practices are treated as black and white.
-You're either apparently a real artist, who ships, or you're someone who cares about the quality of your product and you never ship.
+You're either apparently a "real artist", who ships, or you're someone who cares about the quality of your product and you never ship.
 Surely, this is absurd.